-For months, an unknown suspect had been breaking into local homes throughout the city.
-There had been no solid leads on them, and every crime that the robber committed was like a slap in the face to the local law enforcement.
+By March 8, 1947, police in Davenport, Iowa, were looking for an unknown suspect who had been breaking into local homes throughout the city.
+There had been no solid leads, and every crime that the robber committed was like a slap in the face to the local law enforcement.
 They were eager to catch him, and now they had their best opportunity yet.

 A call had just gone out over the radio to be on the lookout for a middle-aged man of a particular age and description.
 They had been seen by a neighbor who had called police after seeing him leaving the home of Martin Schultz, a Davenport high school teacher.
 The individual had been carrying a portable typewriter and a radio.

 It didn’t take long for police to find the suspect.

 A short distance away, two patrolmen spotted a man that matched the suspect’s description.
 He was patiently waiting for a bus, a typewriter and radio by his side.
 They stopped and began to ask him some questions.
 The man, who said his name was Calvin Howard Page, admitted that he had stolen the items from the house and didn’t resist as the two officers took him into custody.

 At the police station, a search revealed that Page was carrying a set of burglary tools, including a screwdriver, knife, glass cutter, and skeleton keys.
 Once the booking process had been completed, Reed Philips, the Chief of Police for the City of Davenport, came to talk to him.